 - They spend a lot of time each week managing the project and maintaining their models.

 - They ask the team for estimates on everything, to build the information they need for their models.
 (This often goes hand in hand with heavy-weight estimation, like planning poker).

 - They often maintain a list of risks.
 And a decision-log.

 - Most projects in product development have a high amount of change or uncertainty.
-This type of planning doesn’t map well to change.
-This type of project planning is precise, but it isn’t accurate.
+Gantt-aholic planning doesn’t map well to change.
+It is precise, but it isn’t accurate.
 Discovery or changes in the project are hard to account for, because they’re not estimated in the same way.

 - Because the plan is so complicated, it requires substantial effort to handle the inevitable changes.
 This can make the plan more rigid than it should be, because the cost of making changes is so high.
 This inflexibility can unnaturally contort the outcomes of your project, and also result in work that is hidden from the model or unaccounted for.
 Changes can take a while to estimate because the cycle time for building the new state can be expensive.
 It is usually difficult to experiment with variations to the plan, and since the project manager is a dependency for any alterations to the plan, and the plan requires a high cycle time to be updated, the agility of your planning is compromised.

 - Because it’s based on a model, estimates are usually computed.
 This results in estimates that swing all over the place.

 - The project manager has to spend a lot of time managing the model (sometimes even taking away from their management of the project itself).